Resumable vs. Hydration

 Qwik is different because it does not require hydration to resume an application on the client.
 Not requiring hydration is what makes the Qwik application startup instantaneous.

-A good mental model is that Qwik applications at any point in their lifecycle can be serialized and moved to a different VM instance (server to browser).
+A good mental model is that Qwik applications at any point of their lifecycle can be serialized and moved to a different VM instance (server to browser).
 There, the application simply resumes where the serialization stopped.
 No hydration is required.
 This is why we say that Qwik applications don't hydrate; they resume.

 In order to achieve this, Qwik needs to solve the 3 problems (listeners, component tree, application state) in a way that is compatible with a no-code startup.